agrounds000/Java-Projects/TM17Calculator/README.md

 This project was written using Apache Derby as the database, and Window Builder for the GUI.

 ## Known Bugs
-Some Pokemon that have special characters in their name (such as Nidoran♂ and Nidoran♀) do not show up properly.
-Also Pokemon that have special characters that must be written into some addresses do not show up properly in the GUI and are either emitted entirely or shows a random symbol.
-For example, Heracross should return 'Pk♀' but instead shows something else.
-This is likely an encoding/decoding issue when reading information from the database.
+Some Pokemon that have special characters in their name (such as Nidoran♂ and Nidoran♀) do not show up properly in the list of Pokemon.